amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 1.3 however, if the dev want to indicate a fatal failure, it can set bit DEVICE_NEEDS_RESET (0x40), and the drv can do the same with bit FAILED (0x80).

-the device communicate the location of these bits using transport specific method, like pci scanning or knowing the address for mmio.
+the device communicate the location of these bits by transport specific method, like pci scanning or knowing the address for mmio.

 <p style="margin-bottom: 20px;"></p>